abgox/abyss/readme.md

 > - Manifests in `abyss` is based on [bin/utils.ps1](./bin/utils.ps1).
 > - Other buckets should be careful when considering merging them.

+### Features

+- For apps that cannot use [persist](#persist), [Link](#link) will be used as a fallback.
+- When uninstalling or updating an apps, the system will first attempt to terminate the process.
+For details, refer to [Config](#config).
+- Improved information output during installation and uninstallation, displaying messages in the appropriate language (Chinese or English) based on the system locale.

+---

 ### If you are using Scoop

 1. Add `abyss` with Github or Gitee repository.